|

 * Psychiatric hospitalizations or emergency room visits for psychiatric care in the prior 2 years.

-* Any use in the last month of emergent or "rescue" anxiety medication (e.g., Ativan, Xanax, Valium) or self-prescribed substances (i.e., marijuana) at the onset of anxiety symptoms or when entering a situation where they expect to experience anxiety.
+* In the next two months, intention to use or likelihood of using emergent or "rescue" anxiety medication (e.g., Ativan, Xanax, Valium) or self-prescribed substances (i.e., marijuana) at the onset of anxiety symptoms or when entering a situation where they expect to experience anxiety.

 * Any significant marijuana use which could impact anxiety symptoms, as evidenced by one of the following: